Welcome to Zacatecas

-The city has a legacy of historical highs and lows: it was here that Pancho Villa defeated a stronghold of soldiers (today he is still much feted by the locals).
-Here, too, thousands of indigenous slaves were forced by the Spanish to toil in the mines under terrible conditions.
-Today, travelers can have their own lofty experiences in a teleférico (cablecar) to the Cerro de la Bufa, an impressive rock outcrop; the trip affords great views of a collage of church domes and rooftops.
-Alternatively, you can drop below the surface to tour the infamous Edén mine, or vibrate to the rhythms of its underground disco.
+Zacatecas was where thousands of indigenous slaves were forced by the Spanish to toil in the mines under terrible conditions.
+Pancho Villa enjoyed a historic victory in 1914, and he is still feted by locals today.
+Today travelers can have their own lofty experiences in a teleférico (cable car) to the Cerro de la Bufa, the impressive rock outcrop that soars above the town and affords great views of the church domes and tiled rooftops below.
+Alternatively, visitors can drop below the surface to tour the infamous Edén mine, a sobering reminder of the city's brutal colonial past.